leptos-rs/leptos/examples/README.md

 Follow these steps to get any example up and running.

 1. `cd` to the example you want to run
+2. Make sure `cargo-make` is installed (for example by running `cargo install cargo-make`)
+3. Make sure `rustup target add wasm32-unknown-unknown` was executed for the currently selected toolchain.
-2. Run `cargo make ci` to setup and test the example
+4. Run `cargo make ci` to setup and test the example
-3. Run `cargo make start` to run the example
+5. Run `cargo make start` to run the example
-4. Open the client URL in the console output (<http://127.0.0.1:8080> or <http://127.0.0.1:3000> by default)
+6. Open the client URL in the console output (<http://127.0.0.1:8080> or <http://127.0.0.1:3000> by default)
-5. Run `cargo make stop` to end any processes started by `cargo make start`.
+7. Run `cargo make stop` to end any processes started by `cargo make start`.

 Here are a few additional notes:

 - Extendable custom task files are located in the [cargo-make](./cargo-make/) directory
 - Running a task will automatically install `cargo` dependencies
 - Each `Makefile.toml` file must extend the [cargo-make/main.toml](./cargo-make/main.toml) file
 - [cargo-make](./cargo-make/) files that end in `*-test.toml` configure web testing strategies
 - Run `cargo make test-report` to learn which examples have web tests